flaviotordini/minitube/README.md

 Running:

     build/target/minitube

 Installing on Linux:

     sudo make install

 This is for packagers.
 End users should not install applications in this way.

-## A word about Phonon on Linux
-To be able to actually watch videos you need a working Phonon setup.
-Please don't report bugs about this, ask for help on your distribution support channels.

 ## Legal Stuff
 Copyright (C) Flavio Tordini